 Who needs to complete the assessment?

 Units that provide IT support to their students, faculty, and staff should complete the assessment.
-One designated primary IT person will facilitate the completion of the online assessment form (this person may designate others in their unit to participate), and unit leadership will acknowledge the responses.
+One designated primary IT person will facilitate completion of the online assessment form (this person may designate others in their unit to participate), and unit leadership will acknowledge the responses.

 What are the roles in the assessment process?